Ethical Jewellery Australia is an online, bespoke handmade jewellery company.

 - Apart from the privacy issue, there are so many variables (particularly with diamond rings) that the question is really difficult to answer and can be misleading.
 A similar piece may seem out of reach when the reality is, there is often a way to tweak something to fit a (realistic) budget.

-The short answer to ‘how much is an engagement ring?’ is:
+The short answer to the ‘how much is an engagement ring?’ question is:

 - Simple handmade (non-diamond) rings in palladium can start at $2000 but average around $2500 – $3000 depending on the detail.

 - A sapphire ring in platinum with diamonds and engraving would be more like $3500+.

 - Cognac diamond rings start at $2500 for a half carat solitaire in palladium.